yurinkab/word-rotator/README.md

 # Word-rotator
 Simple Word rotation Effect v1.0.0 Made by Yuri Blecher 2016

-# Instalation
+# Install
 Install latest jQuery lib:

-Download rot-ef.js to your library and conect it to your HTML right before </body>.
+Download rot-ef.js to your library and conect it to your HTML right before `</body>`.

 just add this lines in your html:
 ```js